harbour/core/README.md

 Then run build as usual with `clean install` options.
 See: [How to Build](#how-to-build)

-## Unified .7z.exe installer for Windows
+## Binary .7z.exe installer for Windows

     $ package\mpkg_win.bat